MahmoudMomenWorld/device_xiaomi_vayu_rising/README.md

 Copyright (C) 2021 ArrowOS

-Device configuration for Poco X3 Pro
+Buildable Project Matrixx Device Tree for Poco X3 Pro
 =========================================

 The Poco X3 Pro (codenamed _"vayu"_) is a high-end smartphone from POCO.